 “In terms of Design Chic, Mom and I are always trying to evolve, keep the features that are working well, and introduce new concepts when we can,” Harvey says of her blog.
-“For example, we started a ‘Blank to Beautiful’ video series that featured interviews with creatives during the pandemic that was very fun and successful.
+“For example, we started a ‘Blank to Beautiful’ video series that featured interviews with creatives that was very fun and successful.
 We’re always looking to work with different designers and photographers to showcase what’s new and next.”

 And Harvey’s writing work will continue to keep her schedule full.
 She is still touring for her latest release, Under the Southern Sky, and will release Christmas in Peachtree Bluff on October 26.
 “It is totally standalone, so If you haven’t read the series, you don’t need to,” she shares.